 - Dirty or rusty object

-- Pointed object that might have driven deep into the skin, such as a nail
+- Pointed object that might have driven deep into the skin, especially if the wound happened through the bottom of a shoe -- stepping on a nail, for example

 Where is the wound?
 See your doctor if the wound is on any of these areas: